 According to Bundy, the Pleiku attacks revealed that the U.S.’s revenge air raids had failed to convince North Vietnam to end its support of the war of national liberation in South Vietnam.
 Only a sustained bombing campaign held out any hope of breaking Hanoi’s will to continue the war.
 Bundy wanted this new air campaign to gradually increase in intensity, destroying an ever-larger amount of the North’s military capacity and economy, until the Communists buckled under the pressure.
 He stated, “This reprisal policy should begin at a low level.
 Its level of force and pressure should be increased only gradually….”
 The bombing would act like a set of thumbscrews, with the U.S. gradually tightening down on the North Vietnamese people until the Hanoi leadership cried “uncle.”
 The advantage of this military gradualism was that it would use only enough force to achieve the U.S.’s limited objectives; and its slow, methodical character would guarantee against rash U.S. military action, action that might bring the Soviets or Chinese into the conflict.
 The proposed air campaign rested on the American belief that the Communists in North Vietnam had a breaking point short of their complete annihilation.

-Unfamiliar with South Vietnam’s geography, the president and his national security advisor had no way of comprehending the import of the Qui Nhon bombing.
-Instead, the two men simply labelled the attack another act of terrorism.
+Unfamiliar with South Vietnam’s geography, the president and his national security adviser had no way of comprehending the import of the Qui Nhon bombing.
+Instead, the two men simply labeled the attack another act of terrorism.

 Johnson and his advisors did not recognize the purposefulness behind the succession of Vietcong raids in November and December 1964 and February 1965.
 Communist units struck against the Americans across South Vietnam in order to make a very important point – they were militarily strong and politically popular all across South Vietnam, which meant they had the wherewithal to wage a popular uprising or People’s War against the United States.
-But Johnson and his principal advisors chose to reject that reality and the possibility of a major South Vietnamese popular backlash against a large U.S. military presence.
-Instead, the administration embarked on a major build-up of U.S. ground and air forces.
+But Johnson and his principal advisers chose to reject that reality and the possibility of a major South Vietnamese popular backlash against a large U.S. military presence.
+Instead, in early 1965, the administration embarked on a major build-up of U.S. ground and air forces within South Vietnam.